Who's Who

 I was appointed to the board in January 2018.
 I am currently Head of Hawthorn Primary School and have worked in schools in the West of Newcastle since 2001.
 I am originally from Glasgow, Scotland and trained there before going overseas to teach in Zimbabwe, Africa.
 After living and working in Zimbabwe for over 10 years I moved to the North East.

-I am a solicitor and a partner in DAC Beachcroft Claims Ltd. Originally, I am from Liverpool but came to University in Newcastle, and basically have never left since!
-I am a governor at Hawthorn Primary School which is how I became associated with the Trust but my firm also supports Bridgewater School and we have a fantastic mural on our wall designed by one of Bridgwater's children as well as some lovely paintings of the bridges over the Tyne.
+I am a solicitor and a partner.
+Originally, I am from Liverpool but came to University in Newcastle, and basically have never left since!
+I am a governor at Hawthorn Primary School which is how I became associated with the Trust.

 Outside of work I am a season ticket holder at St James Park (long story!), enjoy cycling and walking and socialising with friends, with a terrible reputation for "daddy dancing"